krestfield/docs/certdog/admin-password-reset.md

 $2a$10$rPSQZhmM2wlTA6Ke29I85e14Q7GgXDX8iq2DNoDLI2GcqsbwcITVq
 ```

-Copy this value e.g. copy and paste into a text document for the time being, as will need it in the steps below
+Copy this value e.g. copy and paste into a text document for the time being, as we will need it in the steps below

 <br>

-Next navigate to:
+Next, navigate to:

 ```
 [certdog install]\mongodb\bin